 I don’t recommend using the selection method, but I have to admit that sometimes you don’t need to take the time to follow the best practice method.
 You’ll have to be the judge of when it’s safe to cut corners!

-Alternative Methods for Pixelating Images
+Alternative Methods for Pixelating Images in Photoshop

 This pixelation process is actually simple enough that there isn’t much additional info to add for a more detailed guide, but there are a couple of different methods that can also produce pixelated effects.